simpleappcreator/simple-app/readme.md

         res.render('index')
     });

-Which is actually exactly what it does by default, if you don't plan on overwriting that route yourself.
-It also has a default view `index` of its own which is what you see in screenshot above.

 Since a module in Node.js is only loaded once, you can include it in any file and configure it there.
 For example a separate file for routes

 >**index.js**